Nat-Lab/eoip/readme.md

 |  EoIP HEADER  | Ethernet frame...                             |
 ```

-Header part of EoIPv6 are similar to [RFC3378](https://tools.ietf.org/html/rfc3378), the 12 reserved bits in the EtherIP header are now Tunnel ID.
+Header part of EoIPv6 are similar to [RFC3378](https://tools.ietf.org/html/rfc3378).
+The 12 reserved bits in the EtherIP header are now Tunnel ID.
 MikroTik also swaps the first four bits with second four bits in the EtherIP header, so the header looks like this:

 ```
 0   1   2   3   4   5   6   7   8   9  10  11  12  13  14  15